 - Quantifying precipitation effects from the Great Salt Lake

-The iUTAH traineeship has involved 31 students to-date, many of whom are now employed in water-related technical fields, or continued their educations in graduate school both in Utah and neighboring states.
+The iUTAH traineeship has involved 31 students, many of whom are now employed in water-related technical fields, or continued their educations in graduate school both in Utah and neighboring states.
 These students benefited from access to iUTAH's diverse range of research and cross-institutional collaboration.

 Trainee and Mentor Testimonials